Single Mum by Choice: There I was, 38 years old and single

 When I look at my boy today, I wish I could send a picture of him to my donor.
 I would like to let him know what a beautiful person my son is – his face and his character.
 I would like to let him know how thankful I am.
 There are no words that can describe my gratitude to my donor.
 He must be a really good human being for doing this.
 I hope one day that he will know how beautiful a person he has helped bring into the world!

 My son is now almost 9 months old and he is a real joy!
 It turned out that Plan B was not so bad after all.
-A real dream came true!
+A real dream came true!”

-Connect with like-minded in our Facebook group
+Connect with other solo mums by choice in our Facebook group